stllok/stllok/README.md

 ### Hi there 👋

 I'm stllok - I'm a fullstack developer.
-I'm interested to building a automatic system.
+I'm interested to build a automatic system.

 - 🔭 I’m currently working on osu! matchbot and tools for tournament staff
 - 🌱 I’m currently learning scala, anytype, machine learning